pakoti/Devops_Course/4.File Sharing/1.NFS/readme.md

 # NFS (Network File System)
-nfs is usefull for transfering files in network.on both servers(client and also server) we should install nfs-utils.
+nfs is usefull for transfering files in network.on both servers(client and also server) we should install nfs-utils.keep in mind that nfs is a filesystem just like other file systems.

 <ul>